 Growing up in Ireland I was fortunate to see a lot of Europe with my family, but after moving to the United States in high school I was itching to return.

 In my junior year of college, I studied abroad in Florence, Italy.
 Not being able to study my major abroad meant I was able to indulge in cooking, culture and Renaissance art courses.
 Throughout the semester, I got to travel around Europe and fell in love with it all over again.
 I stayed in Italy that summer and worked for a local travel agency that provided services to overseas students.
 Upon graduating, I moved back to Italy for almost two more years of work and independent travel.

 Now I’m working as a travel specialist, I’m excited to share my love for Italy and to help people experience the best the country has to offer.

-Start planning your trip to Italy with Gavin by calling
+Start planning your trip to Europe with Gavin

 Q&A with Gavin